 I’d usually be flattered to be called Mexican.
 Some of the hardest working and most humble people are.
 But in her condescending tone and intentional slow speech (so I could understand “her English”), Mexican didn’t mean “from Mexico“… and I could feel that in my every pore.

 And so did Elisha, when she was teased and singled out for being “Mexican,” at school.

-And so did each of us when we know Taylor Bare’s parents don’t accept our precious 2-year-old as family because she’s “permanently tanned.”
+And so did each of us when we know the grandparents will not accept my precious 2-year-old as a family because she’s “permanently tanned.”
 This situation is inexplicable and inconceivable to us… but the rejection, the exclusion, and the demoralizing evaluations are so real.

 Now that I think back, I can see that having somewhat lighter skin growing up, even in extreme poverty, afforded me some privileges above the darker kids in my neighborhood and my town.
 It’s so ridiculous that as such a mixed and diverse society back home we actually had a term for each shade of skin, and it seemed that as your shade got darker so did your odds to be treated as a worthy human being.

 Fast-forward to moving to the United States, being a few shades darker has been made very obvious to me.
 I am often seen as “suspicious” and anything positive I do can be seen as “remarkable.”
 And then there are other things that cannot be articulated because you can only feel their heat burn you…

 Knowing what my kids face as bi-racial and multi-cultural kids in this society, it is awful to see how different they are treated back home where they are considered “white.”
 And even with the stereotyping and prejudice, they go through here, the reality is that they are going to be unfairly advantaged when compared to unfairly disadvantaged children who are – or seem “black.“